athieriot/travisci-android/README.md

-# Travis CI App
+# Travis App

-Attempt to test Android developement by making a simple Travis CI client and using Android Bootstrap
+Attempt to test Android development by making a simple Travis CI client and using Android Bootstrap